texttechnologylab/Unified-Dynamic-Annotation-Visualizer/index.md

 The new handler can optionally extend the `FormHandler` class, which already has some methods for creating formular fields like text inputs and selects and initialization of the buttons.

-A static field with default values for the widget configuration is required.
+A static field with default values for the widget configuration must be set.

-The handler needs to provide an `init`, a `createForm` and a `saveForm` method.
-The init method will be called once after creation of the handler and should contain the initialization of the buttons.
-The other two methods get called when the options formular opens/closes.
-They are for creating and saving the the formular data.
+The handler must define three methods: `init`, `createForm`, and `saveForm`.
+The `init` method is called once when the handler is created and should contain the initialization logic, such as setting up buttons or event listeners.
+The `createForm` method is executed each time the settings modal is opened.
+It must return a DOM element that contains the form fields used to modify the configuration.
+The `saveForm` method is triggered whenever the user saves changes in the modal.
+It should apply those changes to both the internal state and the DOM.

 You can use the following code as a starting point:

 ```js
 export default class NewChartHandler extends FormHandler {